MatheSouzaF/due-website/wp-content/plugins/easy-wp-smtp/readme.txt

 #### Print Emails

 Our email logging feature allows you to easily print any email in a clear and easy-to-read format, making it simple to keep track of important email communications.
 Additionally, you can export email logs to PDF format for convenient digital archiving.

+#### Email Alerts

+Receive instant notifications if your emails fail to send, with alerts available through Slack, Microsoft Teams, SMS/Twilio, webhooks, or email via a secure API.

+Combined with our email logging and resending capabilities, Email Alerts guarantee that no critical email will ever be overlooked.

+#### Backup Connection

+Add a secondary connection that takes over if your main one fails.
+Easy WP SMTP identifies connection errors and effortlessly shifts to the backup mailer, ensuring that failed emails are automatically retried.

+#### Smart Conditional Routing

+Set up rules to route different types of emails through various mailers.
+You can filter by the email's Subject, Message content, From or To addresses, the plugin that generated the email, and more.

+This approach lets you combine transactional and marketing providers for enhanced deliverability.

+#### Rate Limiting

+Control the frequency of emails sent from your WordPress site within a given time to stay aligned with your SMTP provider's limitations.

+Easy WP SMTP lets you set limits on how many emails can be sent each minute, hour, day, week, or month and automatically manages the email queue to keep you within the allowed rate.

+#### Optimized Email Sending

+Is email sending affecting your site's speed?
+Easy WP SMTP can queue your emails to enhance performance.

+With optimized sending, emails are sent in the background when server resources are available, helping to avoid site slowdowns and bottlenecks.

 #### Email Reports